ropensci/drake/README.md

   - [Miles McBain](https://github.com/MilesMcBain)’s [excellent blog
     post](https://milesmcbain.xyz/the-drake-post/) explains the
-    practical issues {drake} solves for most projects, how to set up a project as quickly and painlessly as possible, and overcome common obstacles.
+    practical issues {drake} solves for most projects, how to set up a project as quickly and painlessly as possible, and how to overcome common obstacles.
   - Miles’ [`dflow`](https://github.com/MilesMcBain/dflow) package
     generates the file structure for a boilerplate `drake` project.
 It